Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 ### Deterministic key generation

-Although the above definition expresses the key generation as opaque, likely sampling random key distributions, implementations MAY choose to implement the functions `BL-Generate-Keypair()`, `KEM-Generate-Keypair()` and `ARKG-Generate-Seed()` as deriving keys deterministically from some given input key material.
+Although the above definition expresses the key generation as opaque, likely sampling uniformly random key distributions, implementations MAY choose to implement the functions `BL-Generate-Keypair()`, `KEM-Generate-Keypair()` and `ARKG-Generate-Seed()` as deterministic functions of some out-of-band input.
-This can be thought of as defining a single-use ARKG instance where these functions return a constant result.
+This can be thought of as defining a single-use ARKG instance where these function outputs are static.
 This use case is beyond the scope of this document since the implementation of `ARKG-Generate-Seed` is internal to the delegating party, even if applications choose to distribute the delegating party across multiple processing entities.